railsadminteam/rails_admin/README.md

 API Update Note
 ---------------
+The model configuration `dropdown` has been deprecated in favor of navigation_label.
+API unchanged.

 The field configuration method `show_partial` has been removed in favor of field configuration `pretty_value`, which is used more globally and consistently across the whole application.
-Show partials are no longer in use.
+Show partials are no longer in use, method doesn't exist anymore.

 `RailsAdmin::Config::Sections::List.default_items_per_page` has been moved to `RailsAdmin::Config.default_items_per_page`.